echasnovski/mini.nvim/readmes/mini-jump2d.md

   -- Characters used for labels of jump spots (in supplied order) labels = 'abcdefghijklmnopqrstuvwxyz',

+  -- Options for visual effects
+  view = {
+    -- How many steps ahead to show.
+Set to big number to show all steps. n_steps_ahead = 0,
+  },

   -- Which lines are used for computing spots allowed_lines = {